paulcull/ninjasphere-docker/README.md

 Currently only runs on x86_64 Docker, and natively supports boot2docker.

+The build creates binaries for

+- Linux 64 Bit
+- ARM 6 for Raspberry Pi
+- ARM 7 for Raspberry Pi 2 & Beagle Bone
+- Windows 386 for 32 Bit
+- Windows amd64 for 64 Bit

+[ToDo - getting the dockerfile optionality]

 ## Getting Started

 You'll need docker set up and ready to go.
 Start by running: